Financial Priorities – i.e. removing your head from where the sun don't shine

 Personally I like to use Premium Bonds for this fund, it’s easy to get to relatively quickly, but not super easy, and it gives a low, but acceptable tax free return.

 Alongside this you might want to think about insuring away the risk of everything disappearing cos you lose a leg or something.
 You need to talk to someone qualified to make sure you know your options and get the best protection.
 Always ask for a protection advisor that is “whole of market” so you’re getting presented all the options to choose from.
-Go here Fogg Financial if you want to discuss some options and prices for this.

 At this stage you’re able to take your time to figure out where you go next.
 Being comfortable is pretty good.
 Nowt wrong with staying there.
 Or you can go for the next step up.